datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
-Our neural network architecture closely depends on the type of problem we are solving.
-For binary classification we have an input layer of N neurons, matching the number of features of our dataset.
+This is the neural network we will build to classify red and blue dots in our graph.

 ---